EddyBeaupre/scw-scripts/scw-dns-he-net/README.md

-The configuration file must be copied to the /etc directory and with the same name as this script, but with the extension change to .conf (IE, if your script is renamed to 'fixmydns', the configuration file will be '/etc/fixmydns.conf')
+The configuration file must be copied to the /etc directory and with the same name as this script, but with the extension change to .conf (IE, if your script is renamed to `fixmydns`, the configuration file will be `/etc/fixmydns.conf`)

 The configuration file consist of the DEFAULT section, and various server definition sections.